-With a 2 am bar close, the Twin Cities aren’t exactly nightlife hotspots.
-Consequentially, finding good late night food in Minneapolis and St. Paul past 11 pm can give off the “needle in a haystack” feeling.
+With a 2 am bar close time, the Twin Cities aren’t exactly nightlife hotspots.
+Consequentially, finding good late-night food in Minneapolis and St. Paul past 11 pm can give off the “needle in a haystack” feeling.

-Night owls can relax: though they may be fewer and further between than in other major cities, there’s plenty of top notch restaurants open late in Minneapolis and St. Paul.
-Previous late night darlings such as Wakame and Psycho Suzi’s hours may not have yet recovered from the last few years, but the new guard has stepped in with grace, from upscale elevated New American cuisine at Nightingale, to vibrant international fusion at Little Tijuana, and authentic Mexican bites at Taco Taxi.
+Night owls can relax: though they may be fewer and farther between than in other major cities, there are plenty of top-notch restaurants open late in Minneapolis and St. Paul.
+Previous late-night darlings such as Wakame and Psycho Suzi’s hours may not have yet recovered from the last few years, but the new guard has stepped in with grace, from upscale elevated New American cuisine at Nightingale to vibrant international fusion at Little Tijuana, and authentic Mexican bites at Taco Taxi.

 The Best Late Night Restaurants in Minneapolis and Saint Paul

 Hours: Open 4 pm-1 am Monday, Wednesday-Saturday; and 10-1 am on Sunday.
 Closed Tuesdays.